Testing a website on different browsers is a mandatory part of the web design process.

 Firefox market share

-With only 3% of users worldwide, Firefox has a relatively small user base compared to other major browsers.
+With less than 3% of users worldwide, Firefox has a relatively small user base compared to other major browsers.

 What is under the hood of Firefox?

 Firefox is based on the open-source browser engine, Gecko, developed by Mozilla.
-Gecko is a very flexible and extensible browser engine that allows Firefox to support a wide range of web standards and makes it possible to release Firefox for different platforms.
+Gecko is very flexible and extensible, allowing Firefox to support a wide range of web standards and making it possible to release Firefox for different platforms.

 Pros of using Firefox